This mission statement is modeled after the University of Montana Black Student Union’s welcome letter.

 Since our club has started, we have done lots of work around campus!
 We have:

-• Done several grief/mindset sessions in which we have come together to process climate grief, educate, and share knowledge.
+Done several grief/mindset sessions in which we have come together to process climate grief and climate anxiety, educate, and share knowledge.

 This mission statement was created by the officers of the Climate Response Club.
 Such a statement is necessary to make clear our values, purpose, goals, and plans.